 This first step is crucial to developing an organizational understanding of critical digital assets and their use in business processes.
 Know where to focus your efforts strategically and most cost-effectively.
 Key questions to consider include:

 - Where are your assets located?
 Keep an inventory of all hard and software.

-Recovery includes not only resuming operations as quickly as possible but also restoring any lost or stolen data, implementing lessons learned and recouping any financial losses through risk transfer products such as cyber insurance.
-Cyber insurance is a fast-growing space more firms should take advantage of, often covering both first- and third-party losses such as business interruption, regulatory fines and fees, legal or public relations consulting and hiring an incident response team (like Blackpanda)—significantly reducing both time and costs of managing the various facets of a breach.
+Recovery includes not only resuming operations as quickly as possible but also restoring any lost or stolen data, implementing lessons learned, and recouping any financial losses through risk transfer products such as cyber insurance.
+Cyber insurance is a fast-growing space more firms should take advantage of, often covering both first- and third-party losses such as business interruption, regulatory fines and fees, legal or public relations consulting, and hiring an incident response team—significantly reducing both time and costs of managing the various facets of a breach.

 Ask your preferred third-party responders (cyber, legal, PR, or otherwise) if their services are covered under any available cyber insurance policies.
 If they are, you could benefit from significantly decreased costs as opposed to a traditional services retainer.

 Should a small business invest in cyber security?